Information for Patients

 Information for Acupuncturists

-Few insurance companies in New Hampshire currently reimburse practitioners for Acupuncture treatments.
-Some of the insurers in this state are now offering discount plans in which participating Acupuncturists are listed as preferred practitioners in return for giving a 25% discount to patients covered by these insurers.
+Several insurance companies in New Hampshire currently reimburse practitioners for Acupuncture treatments.
+Some of the insurers in this state are also offering discount plans in which participating Acupuncturists are listed as preferred practitioners in return for giving a 25% discount to patients covered by these insurers.

 In the near future, the NHAAMA hopes to provide you with further information about insurers in New Hampshire, to present the pros and cons of working with insurance, and to give you tips on how best to incorporate insurance reimbursement into your Acupuncture practice.